Ice Cream in a Can

-With a couple of coffee cans and just a few ingredients, you Kids will love this “magic” recipe that turns a liquid solution into cold and creamy ice cream.
+With a couple of coffee cans and just a few ingredients, you can make your own ice cream.
+Kids will love this "magic" recipe that turns a liquid solution into cold and creamy ice cream.
 Plus while you are rolling the can back and forth to make the ice cream you can work in a quick science lesson.
 Discuss the changing states of matter, chemical reactions, and the properties of ice and salt while working for your dessert.

 On their own, each ingredient would not stay isolated in a smooth, continuous form.
 In order for these four ingredients to turn into ice cream, they all must be frozen and whipped simultaneously and then kept cold so that the ingredients don't glom together.